2008Choco/MEH/README.md

 > - `src/main/resources/assets/meh/textures/item/fishing_rod/`
 >
 > Please download and use their resource pack if you enjoy main lobby fishing on Hypixel but aren't willing to use this mod :)

+### Auto-Disable Housing Flight
+Those with permission, when joining a Housing, will have their flight automatically enabled.
+This can be problematic for houses with parkours in which flight will cancel a run.
+Often you have to run `/fly` when joining _every single house_ to ensure you don't accidentally fly while doing a parkour.
+This feature will automatically run the `/fly` command when joining a Housing.

+This feature is disabled by default because its usefulness is limited.

 ## Dependencies & Integration
 - Minecraft 1.21.1 (consequently, Java 21)